-You’re unlikely to get this anywhere in the country other than northeast India, so it’s definitely one of the top treats in Shillong.
+You’re unlikely to get this anywhere in the country other than northeast India, so it’s definitely one of the top threats in Shillong.
 The dish is best eaten with bread or roti.
 Tungrymbai can be eaten at local street stalls in and round markets in Shillong.

-This dish is Shillong’s specialty.
+This dish is Shillong’s speciality.
 Rice drenched in a flavourful mix of sour and spicy, topped with an assortment of herbs like mint leaves and ginger flower, along with pork meat that packs a real punch.

 Jadoh is a Meghalaya treasure found everywhere on Shillong’s streets.
 A popular place to get Jadoh from is Jadoh’s in Don Bosco Square or Trattoria in Police Bazaar.

 Another favourite you don’t want to miss out on in Shillong.
 Pork cooked with black sesame seeds and soy sauce.
 The toasted sesame seeds, often found in Chinese cooking, takes this dish to another level altogether.
-Dohneiiong can be found at many food stalls in and round the main city centre as well as near the Police Bazaar.
+Dohneiiong can be found at many food stalls in and around the main city centre as well as near the Police Bazaar.

 The dish is served at most local Chinese stalls and restaurants in and around Shillong, but if you want the best, sample it at Kimfa on GS Road.

 Pineapples grow easily in Shillong.
 Typically, you would find the giant Kew variety.
 And it’s amazingly delicious.
 Sweet and tender, you’ll find street vendors selling cleaned and cut pineapples with a tangy masala sprinkled over it.
 Head to any local market and sample on this delicious fruit.